PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-09 17:07:33
+Last updated: 2024-04-09 17:08:07
-Random Quote: Time without purpose is a prison. - Jessica
+Random Quote: This story is about to take a dark turn.
+Usually, I love dark turns.
+Like when the carousel brakes myteriously failed at my eighth birthdays party. - Wednesday Addams